DanielTobs/SimpleSnap/README.md

 # Snap to Ground Add-On for Blender

+Snap to Ground is a Blender add-on designed to quickly snap selected mesh objects to the ground, similar to vertex snapping in other 3D software like Maya and 3ds Max.
+With customizable settings for distance limits, offsets, and rotation, it streamlines the process of aligning objects in your scene.

 ## Features

   * Snap to Ground: Easily move selected objects to the ground based on various criteria: